 Garrett-Evangelical is a member institution of SCUPE, located in downtown Chicago.
-Through our membership, students have access to the Advanced Latino/a Theological Education program, the Center for African American Theological Studies, and the Graduate Theological Urban Studies programs.
 Students may take courses, field education, and a summer program providing biblically and theologically based education in urban ministry.

 Hispanic Summer Program (HSP)

 HSP is held each year at one of several seminaries that sponsor this two-week program.
 Hispanic/Latino students and bilingual students who are interested in Hispanic ministries may enroll for a maximum of two courses per summer, toward a Garrett-Evangelical degree.
 Instruction is in Spanish and English, covers a wide range of the theological curriculum, and focuses on the Hispanic/Latino church and Hispanic ministries within multicultural settings.
 Financial assistance for travel, housing, and tuition is provided by sponsoring institutions.